rliou92/umonitor/README.md

 # Usage
 * Setup your monitor resolutions and positions using `xrandr` or related tools (`arandr` is a good one).
 * Run `umonitor --save <profile_name>`.
-* Run `umonitor --listen` to begin automatically applying monitor configuration.
+* Run `umonitor --listen` to begin automatically applying monitor setup.

 The configuration file is stored in `~/.config/umon2.conf`.
 You can load a profile manually by executing `umonitor --load <profile_name>`.
 Profiles can be deleted `umonitor --delete <profile_name>`.